 it was

-Santos Johnson - About 6 years ago
+Santos Johnson - Over 6 years ago

 i´m writing a book that is on three sisters and i want to alternate between the three sisters but is also going to be told by a narrator. which point of view should i do?

-Madison - Almost 6 years ago
+Madison - Over 6 years ago

 Hi Madison, thanks for your question :) It sounds as though you'd like to have multiple points of view, so you could do this by having each chapter told from a different character's viewpoint (one of the sisters), with the name of the sister currently telling the story as the chapter title (or a subtitle).
 This would make it clear to the reader who's currently telling the story.
 I'm not sure you'd need another narrator - how would they relate to the story?
 Are they a secondary character?
 I hope that helps.
 Good luck!